 Envision it as the middle layer of an iceberg.
 The tip of the iceberg sits above the waterline.
-This is the layer we refer to simply as the internet or the surface net.
+This is the layer we refer to simply as the internet or the Surface Net.
 Just below that is the deep web, where data is accessible via normal channels but not indexed by the automated web crawlers always searching for new data.
 It may include subscription access areas, medical records, and other data that users do not make public.

 The bottom of the iceberg is the high-risk zone.
 Here the dark web lurks, shrouded in anonymity.
 If you could peek behind that curtain, you might discover miscreants exchanging tips on how to avoid detection or arrest.
 Chat discussions could include data scraped from recent breaches or leaks found in cloud storage.
 Stolen login credentials circulate freely; numbers for sale reportedly tally in the billions.
-These username/password combinations are bought or traded and used for credential stuffing attacks and account takeovers.
+These username/password combinations are bought or traded and used for credential stuffing attacks and accounts takeover.

 Bad things can happen in the dark.
 The recent Facebook data leak of 500 million phone numbers was first offered for sale on the dark web.
 Later, as interest from buyers dropped, the list was sold for just $2 per download and soon copies popped up everywhere on social media.
 The 32 million Americans whose digits were leaked can expect a big bump in text scam messages known as smishing.